jjorgewill/schedule/README.md

 # schedule
-Small schedul whitout css, becuase i'm used a template of pay.
+Small schedule whitout css, becuase i'm used a template of pay.